jianminchen/Leetcode_Julia/Leetcode discussion/2022practice.md

 https://leetcode.com/problems/valid-sudoku/discuss/1962034/C-or-Validation-process-or-HashSet)<br>
 [C# | Encode string - three ideas to map same row, same column, same 3 x 3 matrix]( https://leetcode.com/problems/valid-sudoku/discuss/1962123/C-or-Encode-string-three-ideas-to-map-same-row-same-column-same-3-x-3-matrix)<br>

+April 19, 2022
+<br>80.
+Remove Duplicates from Sorted Array II
+[C# | Quick study and prepare for Meta onsite](https://leetcode.com/problems/remove-duplicates-from-sorted-array-ii/discuss/1965026/C-or-Quick-study-and-prepare-for-Meta-onsite)

+May 26, 2022<br>
 I solved another 35 algorithms from April 18 to May 16, 2022. <br>
 I got an email notification about Meta onsite cancellation.
 My onsite interview scheduled on May 16, 2022 was cancelled because of hiring freeze. <br>
 I will take 30 minutes to add those algorithms one by one in the following:

- April 19, 2022
-<br>80.
-Remove Duplicates from Sorted Array II
-[C# | Quick study and prepare for Meta onsite](https://leetcode.com/problems/remove-duplicates-from-sorted-array-ii/discuss/1965026/C-or-Quick-study-and-prepare-for-Meta-onsite)

 Container With Most Water<br>
 Find Median from Data Stream<br>
 Wiggle Sort II<br>
 Palindrome Linked List<br>
 Poor Pigs<br>
 Binary Watch<br>
 Number of Matching Subsequences<br>
 Game of Life<br>
 Find K Pairs with Smallest Sums<br>
 Number of Digit One<br>
 Verify Preorder Sequence in Binary Search Tree<br>
 Queue Reconstruction by Height<br>
 Flip String to Monotone Increasing<br>
 String Without AAA or BBB<br>
 Longest Common Prefix<br>
 Count Vowel Substrings of a String<br>
 Min Cost to Connect All Points<br>
 Number of Wonderful Substrings<br>
 The k Strongest Values in an Array<br>
 Sum of Subarray Minimums<br>
 Maximum Sum of Two Non-Overlapping Subarrays<br>
 Largest Multiple of Three<br>
 Maximum Distance Between a Pair of Values<br>
 Maximum Number of Consecutive Values You Can Make<br>
 Rank Transform of a Matrix<br>

 May 19, 2022
 <br>1632.
 Rank Transform of a Matrix<br>
 [C# | Quick learner | Union find algorithm | Illustration using diagrams](https://leetcode.com/problems/rank-transform-of-a-matrix/discuss/2055175/C-or-Quick-learner-or-Union-find-algorithm-or-Illustration-using-diagrams)